bookofproofs/bookofproofs.github.io/_sources/history/15th-century/stifel.md

 ### Mathematical Profile (Excerpt):
 * The versions Styfel, Styffel, Stieffell, Stieffel are all used, as is the Latin version of his name Stifelius.
-* His father was Conrad Stifel, but nothing is known of Michael's upbringing and early education.
 * However Stifel did not conform correctly to the Catholic faith when he became unhappy with taking money from the poor and he began to absolve poor people of their sins without taking indulgence money.
 * Stifel also began, around 1520, to attempt to use methods of numerology to deduce hidden religious meanings from names particularly using the numbers which appear in the book of Revelation and in the Book of Daniel (he identified Pope Leo X with the Antichrist; we say more below about how numbers led him to this).
 * Fearing for his life, Stifel fled from the monastery at Esslingen in 1522.